5 Healthy Lifestyle Tips to Reduce Your Breast Cancer Risk

 The American Cancer Society makes these five suggestions to protect your breast health:

-- Avoid or limit hormone replacement therapy (HRT).
+- Think carefully about birth control with hormones or hormone replacement therapy (HRT).
 Talk with your doctor about all of the options to control your menopause symptoms, and the risks and benefits of each.
 If you do decide to try HRT, it is best to use it at the lowest dose that works for you and for as short a time as possible.

 So what steps can you take to make these changes?
 It doesn’t take much to make a big impact on your health.
 Begin with making small, measurable goals for yourself and find the best way to remain accountable.